 You can install additional software packages on the virtual machine instance

 but the installation will not persist after the instance terminates unless you

 install the software in your

 $HOME directory or create a

 The Cloud Shell virtual machine instance provides pre-installed language support for the following:

 Core runtimes 2.0.0 and 2.1.6

-If you'd prefer to permanently delete all files in your home directory and restore your Cloud Shell home directory to a clean state, you can completely reset your Cloud Shell VM.
+To permanently delete all files in your home directory and restore your Cloud Shell home directory to a clean state, you can reset your Cloud Shell VM.